-Elizabeth is Executive Director for the Groundswell Center for Local Food and Farming, based in Ithaca, NY.
-She co-founded the acclaimed Common Good City Farm in Washington DC which quickly become a model for community-based food production in cities.
+Elizabeth is editor for the NOFA Natural Farmer publication and a freelance equity consultant for projects around the US.
+She co-founded the acclaimed Common Good City Farm in Washington DC, which quickly become a model for community-based food production in cities.

 Steve is Extension Specialist for the Cornell Small Farms Program focused on mushroom production and agroforestry.
 He brings a diverse background in forestry, farming, and ecology to his work as a forest farmer, educator, and mentor.
 He co-authored the book Farming the Woods and in 2018 authored Silvopasture.

 Aydin arrived a blessing in 2020 during the maple time.
-He loves spending time in the woods looking up at the trees and visiting the sheep and ducks.
+He loves spending time in the woods looking up at the trees and visiting the sheep and helping with mushroom harvest.

 Our school is a place where we draw upon a rich community of teachers and mentors in support of a social mission to reconnect people of all ages to forest ecosystems and build skills within our global community.
-We educate through farm events and workshops, online courses, and our farm rentals, which expose people to our principles and practices.
+We educate through farm events and workshops, online courses, and our farm rentals.

 Our commitment is to a culture based in relationship and reciprocity, where past injustices prevalent in land and farming are shifted through wealth redistribution and a myriad of pathways so that every person who seeks to grow food, access land, and provide for their community's needs is able.